steveblue/angular2-rollup/README.md

 ```

 A Rollup plugin does exist that will transform commonjs modules to ES2015 for the bundle called `rollup-plugin-commonjs` and it is included in package.json by default.

+#### How do I package a library for distribution?

+- `npm run build:lib`

+At ng-conf 2017 @jasonaden presented [a talk about Packaging Angular](https://www.youtube.com/watch?v=unICbsPGFIA).
+This project includes a build that produces the recommendation called [Angular Package Format 4.0](https://goo.gl/AMOU5G).
+The library build provides the necessary files to support AOT compile, treeshaking, and multiple bundlers.

 # TypeScript